Add apps to Microsoft Intune

 As you're determining which apps your organization needs, consider how the apps integrate with cloud services, what data the apps access, whether the apps are available to BYOD users, and whether the apps require internet access.

-For more information about the types of apps that your organization needs, see "Apps" section within the "Feature requirements" section of Create a design.
+For more information about the types of apps that your organization needs, Create a design.

 Understanding app management and protection policies